Westfield, Texas: Government and infrastructure

 Westfield is within Harris County Precinct 4.
 Areas west of Interstate 45 are served by Harris County Sheriff's Office District I Patrol, headquartered from the Cypresswood Substation at 6831 Cypresswood Drive.
 Areas east of Interstate 45 are served by Harris County Sheriff's Office District II Patrol, headquartered from the Humble Substation at 7900 Will Clayton Parkway in Humble.

 The Ponderosa Volunteer Fire Department serves areas considered to be in Westfield.
 One of its three stations, Station 61 at 17061 Rolling Creek Drive, serves as the VFD headquarters and serves the Westfield community.
 Efforts to form the Ponderosa Fire Department began in 1972.
 The department opened in 1976.

 Westfield is located in District 150 of the Texas House of Representatives.
 As of 2008 Debbie Riddle represents the district.
 Westfield is within District 7 of the Texas Senate; as of 2008 Ted Poe represents the district.

-Westfield is in Texas's 2nd congressional district; as of 2008 Ted Poe is the representative.
+Westfield is in Texas's 18th congressional district; as of 2026 Christian Menefee is the representative.
 Westfield's designated United States Postal Service post office is the Westfield Post Office at 17119 Red Oak Drive.